 The ALCF’s Aurora exascale supercomputer provides researchers with a powerful platform to pursue scientific discovery at unprecedented scale and speed.
-Designed to support open scientific research across large-scale simulation, AI, and data analysis, Aurora brings these capabilities together within a single system to enable integrated scientific workflows.
+With advanced capabilities for simulation, AI, and large-scale data analysis, Aurora is enabling new breakthroughs across fields ranging from fusion energy research and drug discovery to aircraft design and cosmology.

-Developed in partnership with Intel and Hewlett Packard Enterprise and launched in January 2025, Aurora combines more than 60,000 GPUs with advanced compute, networking, and storage technologies.
-This architecture supports research campaigns that span high-fidelity modeling of complex physical systems, large-scale AI training and inference, and the analysis of massive experimental and observational datasets.
+Developed in partnership with Intel and Hewlett Packard Enterprise, Aurora was launched in January 2025 as one of the world’s first exascale systems, capable of performing over one quintillion (a billion billion) calculations per second.
+The supercomputer is equipped with more than 60,000 GPUs and high-performance compute, networking, and storage technologies to support research campaigns spanning high-fidelity modeling of complex physical systems, large-scale AI training and inference, and the analysis of massive experimental and observational datasets.

 Researchers are using Aurora to tackle complex problems across a range of diverse research fields.
 Examples include: